AMED: Automatic Mixed-Precision Quantization for Edge Devices: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have become the state-of-the-art algorithmic solution for a wide range of real-world applications.
-DNNs require significant computation and memory resources to achieve this performance, leading to high latency and power consumption for training and inference.
+Deep neural networks have established themselves as the primary algorithmic solution for a wide array of real-world applications.
+However, the~computational and memory requirements of DNNs are considerable, leading to notable latency and power consumption during both the training and inference~processes.

-To meet this rapidly increasing demand for AI capabilities on embedded systems, such as autonomous vehicles, drones, and medical devices, prior research focused on various techniques for reducing the power and energy consumption of NNs deployed on hardware accelerators, These techniques include network compression \cite{Lebedev2015SpeedingupCN, Ullrich2017SoftWF,9206968,JMLR:v22:20-1374}, pruning \cite{Han2015LearningBW, Wen2016LearningSS}, neural architecture search \cite{Liu2019DARTSDA, Wu2019FBNetHE, Cai2019ProxylessNASDN}, and quantization \cite{zhou2016dorefa,hubara2017,Choi2018PACTPC}.
+To meet the rapidly increasing demand for algorithmic capabilities in embedded systems, such as autonomous vehicles, drones, and~medical devices, prior research has suggested various techniques for reducing these devices' power and energy consumption.
+Some of the techniques already deployed in different systems are matrix compression~\cite{Lebedev2015SpeedingupCN, Ullrich2017SoftWF,9206968,JMLR:v22:20-1374}, pruning~\cite{Han2015LearningBW, Wen2016LearningSS}, hardware-aware neural architecture search~\cite{Liu2019DARTSDA, Wu2019FBNetHE, Cai2019ProxylessNASDN}, and~quantization~\cite{zhou2016dorefa,hubara2017,Choi2018PACTPC}.

-Quantization is a promising and direct technique for model acceleration.
-Prior knowledge about the task can help in selecting an optimal model that extracts task-related features that quantization does not harm.
-It yields a lower memory footprint, lower memory bandwidth and reduced watt/area power consumption.
-Such optimization means a faster and more efficient models.
-Using pretrained models reduce the training power consumption, leads to lower carbon footprint.

-Various methods for quantization have been developed but most techniques map the NN weights and activations from continuous representations to compact discrete subset of values.
-The most extreme case of quantization is binarization, which reduces weights and activations to 1-bit values \cite{Hubara2016BinarizedNN,Rastegari2016XNORNetIC,Rozen2022BimodalDB}.

-One of the most important aspects when choosing a quantization technique is understanding how it effects a particular hardware setup.
-For example, embedded devices that do not support a 4-bit arithmetic logic unit (ALU) with decompression module would benefit from INT4 quantization only in terms of enhancing memory efficiency.
-Others might not benefit whatsoever from different weight and activation bitwidths.

-Neural architectural search (NAS) has shown promising progress in the field.
-DPP-NET \cite{Dong2018DPPNetDP} takes into consideration different hardware setups in the objective functions and finds a Pareto-optimal architecture.
-FB-Net \cite{Wu2019FBNetHE} and Proxyless-NAS \cite{Cai2019ProxylessNASDN} make the latency differentiable and optimize it directly.
-Both, however, neglect the dependencies between layers, i.e., they assume that each layer latency is i.i.d.
-NAS can give a tailored solution, but even with reduced search space, its carbon footprint is high \cite{Strubell2019EnergyAP}.

-HAQ \cite{Wang2018HAQHA} treats the hardware constraints as hard constraints, uses reinforcement learning to recover the FP NN accuracy.
-This method gives an optimized solution for deterministic constraints but fails to find a solution that stochastically reduces latency and power consumption.

-HAWQ \cite{Dong2019HAWQHA} presents Hessian-aware mixed-precision quantization that takes into consideration the Hessian magnitude to choose the optimal bit representation.
-It assumes that all devices benefit from a higher compression rate and a lower number of operations and does not take into consideration the specific hardware design.
+Quantization is a promising and straightforward technique to accelerate neural network architectures because it reduces the model's memory footprint and the computation complexity by a large~factor.